-Employment Related Skills: Interacts effectively with a team giving and received ing information and ideas and mo difying response es where approp riate.
-Is aware of personal responsibility and profession al codes of conduct.
-Has an interpersonal skill base that includes effect ctive listening, negotiation, persua sion and presen tation.
-Is able to use IT effectively and to the advantage of the employer through data ana lysis and presen tation By the end of this level of this programme the students will be able to demonstrate for a threshold pass: QAA Benchmarks: Psychology benchmarks 5.5.1-5.5; Criminology Benchmarks 5.1-5.3 Can communicate effectively and persuade where necessary, can offer a generic research and data-analysis function to the employer and can use IT to meet the needs of the workplace.
+By the end of this level of this programme the students will be able to demonstrate for a threshold pass: QAA Benchmarks: Psychology benchmarks 5.5.1-5.5; Criminology Benchmarks 5.1-5.3 Can communicate effectively and persuade where necessary, can offer a generic research and data-analysis function to the employer and can use IT to meet the needs of the workplace.
 Works as an effective member of a team, communicates with colleagues, takes personal responsibility, is self-aware and self-managing in terms of time planning and professional behaviour.
 Primary: Workshops, seminars, Work Based Learning, Role Play, Lecture, tutorials, Assessments, Feedback Secondary/Supplementary: Feedback and appraisal with placement organisation A3, A4, A5 ILO3, ILO4, ILO5, ILO7 Work Based Learning related assignments Written Reports / Essays, Presentation Feedback and appraisal with placement organisation.
-HIGH2061 HIGH2062 HIGH2065 HIGH2053 An explanation for embedding Employment Related Skills through Teaching & Learning and Assessment at this level of the programme: Employment related skills are linked to a number of modules which give specific knowledge related to skills for specific areas such as social work, criminology, the honorary system, probation and the courts.
-The more general employment related skill set is tested through the breadth and types of assessment practiced throughout the programme and through WBL and organisational feedback.
-Practical Skills: Gain generic research, analysis and presentation skills that facilitate investigation into public-sector issues.
+HIGH2061 HIGH2062 HIGH2065 HIGH2053 An explanation for embedding Employment Relate Employment related skills are linked to a number of the honorary system, probation and the courts.
+Th practiced throughout the programme and through of modules which give specific kr e more general employment rela nowledge related ted skill set is te d to skills for spe cific areas such as social wo